 Regarding the total agricultural lands of the farmers the Table 4.8 shows that 67% of the adopted farmers and the 48% of the non adopted farmers have more than 4 acres of land.
 However, it revealed that 2% of the adopted farmers and the 29% of the non adopted farmers have less than 2acres of total lands.
-However, when we consider only the maize crop extent the Table 4.9 shows among the adopted farmers 16% have more than 4 acres of lands.
+However, when we consider only the maize crop extent the Table 4.9 shows among the adopted farmers 16% have more than 4 acres of lands while 27% of the non adopters have more than 4 acres of maize lands.
 This situation is mainly due to the ownership of paddy lands.
 Among adopters 38% have more than 3 acres of paddy lands and 14% of non-adopted farmers have more than 3 acres for paddy lands.